wiltruong/portfolio_v1/_pages/about.md

 <br>
 <h1>Hello!</h1>

 I’m a third year, Interaction Design student at Sheridan College.
 I have a background in Human Resources/Recruitment (Campus) and have high interpersonal skills along with super-duper communication skills.
 I love working on UI design and figuring out how users can interact with it in different ways!
 Other than that...
-When I'm not working on design stuff, I gravitate towards video games, technology, looking at cats on Reddit, and japan culture!
+When I'm not working on design stuff, I gravitate towards video games, technology, looking at cats on Reddit, and Japan culture!

 <br>